Taisiias/formmailer/README.md

 Change `WorkingDirectory` to the directory where you have cloned FormMailer.

-Supposing you have cloned FormMailer repository to `/var/formmailer`, run:
+Supposing you have cloned the FormMailer repository to `/var/formmailer`, run:

 ```bash
 $ # create user and group